| Love and Cartagena

 the men in untucked short-sleeved shirts and white shoes,

+the women in elegant dresses.
 The Cuban connection offers yet another

 way into Mr. Márquez’s life.
 The writer has